ZhengshengWei/zhengshengwei.github.io/_posts/2018-01-01-technology-ml-linear-regression.md

 θ = θ - α * (hθ(x) - y) * x.

    How many patterns of gradient decent?
-   1. Batch gradient decent
+   1. Batch gradient decent (if training examples is too large, iteration will be slowly)
-   2. Stochastic gradient decent
+   2. Stochastic gradient decent (very efficient for large training examples)
-   3. Smooth Stochastic gradient decent
+   3. Smooth Stochastic gradient decent (alpha will be decreased gradually as iteration increasing)

    At last, let 's look at the problem proposed before.
-Why we choose square error rather than absolute error or error to power 4?
+Why we choose square error rather than absolute error or error to power 4 or square root of error?
+   The answer is function of square error has the only one maximum or minimum value than others.
+So it's easy to find the global optimal θ by this cost function.
+If we choose other cost function, we'll be stuck in the local optimal θ sometimes and hard to get the fine destination.

  Refer to [CS229 - Linear Regression](https://www.youtube.com/watch?v=4b4MUYve_U8&)